The Kings of the World: International

-On October 24, 2022, Netflix acquires the film for distribution in the Americas (except Colombia-Mexico), It premiered on the platform on January 4, 2023.
+On October 24, 2022, Netflix acquires the film for distribution in the Americas (except Colombia-Mexico).
+It premiered on the platform on January 4, 2023.
 Bteam Pictures will distribute in theaters in Spain.

 Reception

+Critical reception

+According to the review aggregation website Rotten Tomatoes, The Kings of the World has a 96% approval rating based on 27 reviews from critics, with an average rating of 8.2/10.
+The site's consensus reads, "Journeying between lyricism and brutal reality, The Kings of the World is a hopeful trip towards freedom away from the city where it cruelly dead ends".

-Cristóbal Soage (Cineuropa) praised the film as an "extraordinary work" and the director Mora "as one of the greatest talents on the modern Latin American film scene," as well as the young actors of the same name.
+Cristóbal Soage of Cineuropa praised the film as an "extraordinary work" and the director Mora "as one of the greatest talents on the modern Latin American film scene," as well as the young actors of the same name.
 It is "a hallucinogenic story as cruel and painful as it is fascinating".
 He also raved about David Gallego's camera work, which captures "the poignant beauty of the Colombian jungle [...] in all its splendor."
 Soage described the scenes between the boys and the sex workers as "particularly moving".
 "In the end, we feel that we have witnessed an important work, a portrait of a time and place as comprehensive and precise as it is poetic and moving," says the critic.

 Guy Lodge (Variety) saw a "raw, offbeat coming-of-age drama" that transcends the sentimentality that tends to dominate the genre "with a delirious, even surreal energy in its five-story Medellin street children".

-Awards
+Accolades

 For The Kings of the World, Laura Mora won the Golden Shell at the San Sebastián International Film Festival, as well as the Feroz Zinemaldia Prize and the SIGNIS Prize from the World Catholic Association for the communication.
 It has also been invited to international feature film competitions at the Zurich and Chicago festivals.